Article I: Name and Offices

 Section 2.
 Number of Directors

-The Board of Directors shall consist of the elected officers of the ACADEMY; the two (2) most recently retired Presidents of the ACADEMY; and six (6) Directors from the general membership.
+The Board of Directors shall consist of the elected officers of the ACADEMY; the two (2) most recently retired Presidents of the ACADEMY; and eight (8) Directors from the general membership, one of whom shall be under the age of 35 years as a Junior Director.

-The Board of Directors shall also consist of the following ex-officio non-voting Directors: Historian; the Executive Director; and the Senior Editor of Developmental Medicine and Child Neurology.
+The Board of Directors shall also consist of the following ex-officio non-voting Directors: Historian; Executive Director; Editor of Developmental Medicine and Child Neurology journal; and the Webmaster.

 Section 3.
 Election of Directors and Term of Office

-Prior to the Annual Business Meeting of the Membership, two directors-at-large shall be nominated by the Nominating Committee and the election held in conjunction with the Officers election.
-Directors from the general membership shall be elected for three (3) year terms.
-All ex-officio non-voting members of the Board of Directors shall be appointed by the President, subject to the approval of the Board of Directors and shall serve at the discretion of the President and Board of Directors.
+The number of Directors-at-large needed to fill open positions shall be presented to the membership by the Nominating Committee and the election held in conjunction with the Officers election.
+Directors shall be elected for three (3) year terms.
+Ex-officio non-voting members of the Board of Directors shall be appointed by the President, subject to the approval of the Board of Directors and shall serve at the discretion of the President and Board of Directors.
+Director terms and duties will adhere to the current policy manual guidelines.

 Section 4.
 Requirements for Directors